All Day and a Night: Is the Movie Inspired by Real Life?

 Expressions of Social Oppression

-This is where the film makes an attempt to look closely at an individual who is part of such a community growing up.
+This is where the film attempts to look closely at an individual who is part of such a community while growing up.
 The neighborhood, which is involved in such illegal trades and crimes, doesn’t only operate remotely but also forces it onto its youth as well.
 JD’s father did it to him, and JD did it to his son, Jahkor.
 Though deep inside, they want to be part of something different, like Jahkor working in a shoe store or Lamark joining the army, they are put back in their own places within the neighborhood by those outside wanting to always maintain ‘safe ignorant boundaries.’

 As a result, they imbibe the hate and the minority position given to them.
 For instance, the most commonly used term to address each other in the film is ‘nigga.’
 This is culturally very important, as they were not the first ones to call themselves that.
 It was a hate expression which they later imbibed as part of their history etched in violence.
 This also forms the language of rap music, something the protagonist is very taken with.
 Though it sounds great, Jahkor’s lyrics are an expression of social oppression and abuse.